jolatechno/QuIDS/README.md

 ### Interaction with the different classes

 We can see that a quantum state is represented by a specific `iteration` class, and a `symbolic_iteration` is generated when applying a unitary transformation on a state.
-We interact with those classes (modify or read a state, ect...) through public member functions and variables, which will be shortly documented bellow, as they are vital to building a __usefull__ program using `IQS`.
+We interact with those classes (modify or read a state, ect...) through public member functions and variables, which will be shortly documented bellow, as they are vital to building a __usefull__ program using `IQDS`.

 #### Symbolic iteration